mrahbari/laravel-wookie-books/README.md

 ### Objective
+I just wanted to cover a sample of the code I did in 3-4 hours as a sample.

-Your assignment is to implement a bookstore REST API using PHP and Laravel.
+It's a REST API using PHP and Laravel 8.x

 ### Tasks